cocos/cocos-docs/en/editor/publish/index.md

         - [Access to WeChat PC Mini Games](publish-pc-wechatgame.md)
     - [Access to Open Data Context](build-open-data-context.md)

 Developers can also publish projects via the command line.
-For details, please refer to the [Publish - Command Line](publish-in-command-line.md) documentation.
+For details, please refer to the [Publish from the Command Line](publish-in-command-line.md) documentation.

 ## Advanced